fotonic/fotonic.github.io/_pages/about.md

 ### Who we are

 We're friends, artists, designers, developers and makers.
-Curious creativity and engineering empower us.
+Curious creativity, ideas and engineering empower us.

 ### Purpose